brainstormforce/astra-widgets/readme.txt

 = WHY PEOPLE LOVE THE ASTRA THEME? =

-Astra is currently powering over 300,000+ websites.
+Astra is currently powering over 1+ million websites.
 The performance and ease of use it offers has made it the go-to theme for beginners as well as experts.

 = Here are a few reasons why they love Astra - =